StimTracker can detect the onset of these events and send them to several recorders simultaneously.

-Your EEG or eye tracker data is vastly more useful if it includes markers that tell you precisely when certain events occurred.
+The biometric data that you collect, e.g. from EEG or eye tracker, is vastly more useful when it includes markers that tell you exactly when certain events occurred.

 Onset of Visual Stimuli